The Great Escape: The Odyssey of Renault in Russia

 To understand what Renault brought to Russia, and why its departure has had such disastrous consequences, let’s begin with Carlos Ghosn and his unique role in the global auto industry.

 At the start of the 2000s the global auto industry was ripe for a revolution.
-It was a mature technology, based on traditional components and materials—mainly metals—and largely unchanged in decades.
+It was a mature technology, based on traditional components and materials – mainly metals – and largely unchanged in decades.
 But at the turn of the century new materials (such as plastics and other synthetics) and high-tech components (particularly semi-conductors and information technology) began creating the basis for a new industry.
 Car people speak of “analog” cars (the old-fashioned kind) and “digital cars,” which feature innovations such as anti-lock brakes, traction control, airbags, advanced power steering, all under digital controls.
 Today, a “digital” car contains over 50 computers, which have become so familiar that we take them for granted.
-But it isn’t only the cars that have gone digital: factory production lines (e,g, automation and robotics) and supply systems (e.g., “just-in-time”) are likewise being turned upside down.
+But it isn’t only the cars that have gone digital; factory production lines (e,g, automation and robotics) and supply systems (e.g., “just-in-time”) are likewise being turned upside down.

-This trend has had two revolutionary implications: first, it produces cheaper yet more modern cars, ideally suited to a fast-growing mass market in developing countries.
-Second, the automation of production and the outsourcing of components means that the auto industry has less and less need for skilled high-paid labour; this too favours investing in developing countries, where cheap unskilled labour is plentiful.
+This trend has had two revolutionary implications: first, it produces cheaper yet more modern cars, ideally suited to a fast-growing mass market in developing countries; second, the automation of production and the outsourcing of components means that the auto industry has less and less need for high-paid skilled labour; this too favours investing in developing countries, where cheap unskilled labour is plentiful.
 But most developing countries cannot yet produce the advanced digital components on their own.
 This creates the opportunity for an international division of labour, between high-tech suppliers and lower-tech assemblers.

-The first auto executive to grasp the revolutionary implications of this trend for the auto industry—and to act on it—was Carlos Ghosn.
+The first auto executive to grasp the revolutionary implications of this trend for the auto industry – and to act on it – was Carlos Ghosn.
 Ghosn, who came from a Lebanese-Brazilian family but had studied in France, was a classic product of the elitist French system.
 Recruited by Renault, which at the time was skirting bankruptcy, Ghosn turned the company’s chronic losses into profits within four years.
 He achieved the same feat again when Renault sent him to Tokyo to rescue Nissan, Renault’s partner.
 By 2005, when he became CEO of Renault, Ghosn had become the rock star of the business world, known as “Le Cost-Killer,” featured as a hero in a Japanese manga comic book and on a postage stamp in his native Lebanon.
 All over the world he was hailed by the business media as one of the world’s leading entrepreneurs.

 Ghosn’s business model for Renault, which stemmed from his observations in Japan and an earlier stint with Michelin in Latin America, was a “spoke and wheel,” using European (mainly French) technology to make advanced components, which were then shipped to plants all over the developing world for assembly on standardised platforms, using cheap local labour and “just in time” production techniques.
 The model was first tried out successfully in Romania (where Renault had acquired the local automaker Dacia), then expanded to plants throughout the developing world.